felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 (Note that IHL also permits the indicative use of an emblem, we subsume this case under the protective use of an emblem for clarity.)
 The digital emblem's requirements are derived from two important insights.
 (i) A digital emblem critically requires adoption by verifiers, which (by definition) intend to attack assets not protected under IHL.
-(ii) A digital emblem should comply with existing IHL.
-Compliance with IHL facilitates the diplomatic process of adopting a digital emblem.
+(ii) A digital emblem should comply with existing IHL, which facilitates the diplomatic process of adopting a digital emblem.

 ### Covert Inspection